city_parking—mayor_v_6_(trio) (1440p).mp4

 Request Flowbird Meter Receipt

-These new Pay by License Plate meters wirelessly send the license plate number with the parking time purchased to Parking Enforcement, a division within the Baltimore City Department of Transportation.
+Pay-by-plate meters wirelessly send the license plate number along with the purchased parking time to Parking Enforcement, a division within the Baltimore City Department of Transportation.

 In locations where these new meters are installed, parkers will no longer have to return to their vehicle to place a printed receipt on their dashboard.
 Parkers enter their license plate number, pay for the time they would like to park using coins or a credit card, and walk away.
 There is no need to return to your vehicle.

 The new parking meters will still accept coins and credit cards.
-Hours of operation and hourly rates are not affected by the new parking meters.
+Hours of operation and hourly rates remain unchanged by the new parking meters.

 Complete this form to request a parking meter.